ameliajimenez/ameliajimenez.github.io/_pages/aboutme.md

 permalink: /aboutme/
 author_profile: true
 ---
-I am a postdoctoral researcher [BCN-AIM lab](https://www.bcn-aim.org/) at **University of Barcelona**.
+I am a postdoctoral researcher at [BCN-AIM lab](https://www.bcn-aim.org/) at the **University of Barcelona**.
 I am working on the project ["The Diversis Viis, Plurima Solvens (DVPS)"](https://www.bcn-aim.org/dvps/) with [Karim Lekadir](https://www.bcn-aim.org/about-us/the-team/).
 With this project we aim to advance multimodal foundation models for cardiology.

 Before that, I was a postdoctoral researcher at [PURRlab](https://purrlab.github.io/) group at **IT University of Copenhagen**.
 I am working on the project [“Making Metadata Count"](https://ameliajimenez.github.io/portfolio/portfolio-4) with [Veronika Cheplygina](https://veronikach.com/).
 With this project we investigated meta-data-aware methods to avoid learning biases or shortcuts.